frontendpatterns/frontendpatterns.dev/src/content/patterns/visual-regression.md

 ## Solution

-Apply the Visual Regression pattern by comparing screenshots to detect unintended visual changes automatically, and reinforce it with concise examples or tests.
+Compare screenshots to detect unintended visual changes automatically.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.